navigation bar

 General Description

-Between Hobson and Goliad State Park the San Antonio River continues to flow as a slow, meandering coastal river free of rapids and waterfalls.
+Between Hobson and Duke Bridge Road the San Antonio River continues to flow as a slow, meandering coastal river free of rapids and waterfalls.
 It is characterized by a degrading water quality, though it is quite safe for human contact.
-Acces points are few, but the Goliad Chamber of Commerce and Goliad State Park are working to resolve that issue on the lower sections of this reach.
+Access points are few, but Texas Parks and Wildlife Department, the Goliad Chamber of Commerce and Goliad State Park are working in conjunction with other partners to resolve that issue on the lower sections of this reach.
+This part of the river is very natural and remote, showing sparse signs of civilization along the entire reach.
+Banks are tree-lined and adjacent prairie land is repleat with riparian grasses, shrubs, bushes and trees.
 Log jams and brush piles are the only major obstacles.
 Steep, sometimes muddy banks make it a little difficult getting to and from the river, but it is not impossible, and improvements should create more opportunities with greater convenience in the near future.

 Location